 This course is designed for students who have mastered the foundational concepts presented in French One and who are highly motivated to communicate in French.
 Students are exposed to additional language structures and vocabulary through the textbook as well as authentic resources such as audio and video selections, short readings, blogs, infographics, online articles, etc. Through this exposure, students will work toward improving their speaking, listening, reading, and writing skills.
 Students can expect to engage in classroom discussions, paired assignments where the focus is on interacting in French, reading multi-paragraph length texts, and writing with accuracy to convey meaning.
 There is an emphasis placed on moving from one proficiency level to the next in all domains.
 At this level, students' receptive language is strengthening and they are beginning to produce spoken and written language on their own.
-This course is increasingly taught in French with English used for clarification.
-Students are expected to actively work toward the 90% target language use threshold.
+In accordance with the MA Curriculum Framework, the teacher is approaching the requisite 90% target language use in this course.
+Accordingly, students are expected to actively work towards that threshold.
 The target proficiency level for this course is Intermediate Low.